The Serpent

 Long ago our grandfathers walked this land

-This blog post may contain copyrighted material, including but not limited to music clips, song lyrics, and images, the use of which has not always been specifically authorized by the copyright owner.
+Posts on this site may contain copyrighted material, including but not limited to music clips, song lyrics, and images, the use of which has not always been specifically authorized by the copyright owner.
 Such material is made available for purposes such as criticism, commentary, news reporting, teaching, scholarship, education, or research, in accordance with the principles of fair use under Section 107 of the U.S. Copyright Act.

 The Serpent